 Figure 5.
 Experimental setup of the CERN T9 test beam.
-CH = Cherenkov counter, SCINT = scintillator, DWC = delay wire chamber, HALO = halo-counter, DCC = Dominicus college calorimeter, LG = lead glass calorimeter.
-Note that the direction of the beam is from the right to the left.
+CH = Cherenkov counter, SCINT = scintillator, DWC = delay wire chamber, HALO = halo-counter, DCC = Dominicuscollege calorimeter, LG = lead glass calorimeter.
+Note that the direction of the beam is from the right to the left. particle and the path it takes for optimal results in our analysis.